 Women experiencing pelvic pains that give them chills and make them feel restless are prescribed Pulsatilla.
 Pulsatilla is used for curing painful symptoms of both the male and female reproductive system, skin disorders, and several other health-related conditions.
 In the female reproductive system, Pulsatilla is used to treat menstrual cramps and painful ovaries.
 Pulsatilla is also useful for headaches, sleep troubles, ulcers, asthma, pain in the ear, migraines, gastrointestinal disorders, and much more.

+How can endometriosis be prevented?
 Prevention of endometriosis is largely associated with lifestyle.
 Even though there is no way that you can completely prevent endometriosis, you might be able to bring down the chances of developing this condition or manage your symptoms.
 Here are some of the ways for endometriosis prevention.

-Lowering the levels of hormone Oestrogen
+Lowering the level of hormone Estrogen

 Benefits of exercising on health, both physical and mental, cannot be stressed more.
 It might be able to lower your chances of having endometriosis.
 Workout can help you keep your body weight under control and maintain a low and healthy body fat percentage.
 A study had shown that exercising might help in boosting good estrogen metabolites and lower bad estrogen metabolites.